-Overall Exhibit Guidelines: Exhibits will be entered into the following classes for judging: Beginner: Grade 3-5; Grade 6-8; Advanced: Grade 9-12.
-All Levels - 4-H member can exhibit 1 or more projects of their own design utilizing different techniques and project was completed in current year.
+Exhibit Introduction: Exhibits will be entered into the following classes for judging: Beginner: Grade 3-5; Grade 6-8; Advanced: Grade 9-12.
+All Levels - 4-H members can exhibit 1 or more projects of their own design utilizing different techniques and projects were completed in the current year.

 Attach to project - 4-H-618a-W "4-H Craft Information Card" for description of work completed on the project.
 Each year the exhibit should be more advanced than the previous year.

-BEGINNER (Grade 3-5) - Select a simple design.
+- Beginner (grades 3-5 suggested): Select a simple design.
 Apply design by etching, engraving or tin punch.
-Exhibit should be more advanced each year.

-INTERMEDIATE (Grade 6-8) - Choose any suitable metal; more precious metal such as silver or pewter may be selected.
-Design and shaping should be appropriate for use of article and show skill of member.
-Parts of exhibit might be painted or antiqued.
-Exhibit should be more advanced each year.

-ADVANCED (Grade 9-12) - Choose any suitable metal; more precious metal such as silver or pewter may be selected.
-Design and shaping should be appropriate for use of article and show skill of member.
-Parts of exhibit might be painted or antiqued.
-Exhibit should be more advanced each year.
+The exhibit should be more advanced each year. - Intermediate (grades 6-8 suggested): Choose any suitable metal; more precious metal such as silver or pewter may be selected.
+Design and shaping should be appropriate for article use and show the skill of members.
+Parts of the exhibit might be painted or antiqued.
+The exhibit should be more advanced each year. - Advanced (grades 9-12 suggested): Choose any suitable metal; more precious metal such as silver or pewter may be selected.
+Design and shaping should be appropriate for article use and show the member's skill.
+Parts of the exhibit might be painted or antiqued.
+The exhibit should be more advanced each year.

-MINI 4-H (County Only Project)
+MINI 4-H